lostdemeter/truthspace_lcm/README.md

 # TruthSpace LCM

-**Language-Code Model** - A natural language to code system that uses φ-based geometric knowledge encoding to translate human requests into executable Python and Bash code.
+**Language-Code Model** - A minimal natural language to code system using φ-based geometric knowledge encoding.

+## Philosophy

+> *"Code is just a geometric interpreter.
+All logic lives in TruthSpace as knowledge."*

+This system is designed with a **minimal code footprint** and **maximum knowledge-space usage**.
+The bootstrap code (~2,400 lines) is irreducible - everything else is knowledge that can be added, modified, or reset without changing code.

 ## Features

+- **Minimal Bootstrap** - Only ~2,400 lines of irreducible code
-- **φ-Based Semantic Encoding** - Uses the golden ratio (φ) as the fundamental anchor for positioning knowledge in geometric space
+- **φ-Based Semantic Encoding** - Golden ratio anchored primitives for geometric positioning
-- **Natural Language Understanding** - Describe what you want in plain English
-- **Multi-Step Task Planning** - Complex tasks are automatically decomposed into steps
-- **Python Code Generation** - Generate complete, runnable Python scripts
-- **Bash Command Generation** - Generate shell commands for file/system operations
-- **SQLite Knowledge Database** - Fast, ACID-compliant storage with optimized vector queries
-- **Safe Execution** - Code runs in isolated environments with timeout protection
+- **Knowledge-First Architecture** - Primitives, intents, and commands are all knowledge entries
+- **Fail Fast** - No fallbacks; query succeeds or raises `KnowledgeGapError`
-- **Autonomous Learning** - System can learn new commands and expand its knowledge base
+- **Auto-Learning** - System can acquire new knowledge from man pages and pydoc
+- **SQLite Backend** - Fast, ACID-compliant knowledge storage

 ## Installation